pimsmath/m2pi.ca/content/2024/hero.md

     text_color_light: true
 ---

-**May 5-23, 2025**
+**June 4-24, 2024**

-In May 2025 PIMS is holding a hybrid workshop called Math to Power Industry(M2PI 2025).
+In June 2024 PIMS is holding a hybrid workshop called Math to Power Industry(M2PI 2024).
 This popular workshop pairs industry problems with mathematical talent and aims to benefit both the trainees participating in the program and the industrial partners.
 To learn more about how M2PI works, please read on, or see some of the [past editions](#editions).